Tous les articles et traductions

 Challenging the myths about private health care in poor countries

 The realisation of the right to health for millions of people in poor countries depends upon a massive increase in health services to achieve universal and equitable access.
-A growing number of international donors are promoting an expansion of private-sector health-care delivery to fulfil (...)
+A growing number of international donors are promoting an expansion of private-sector health-care delivery to fulfil this (…)

 , by Pambazuka